alexdlaird/hookee/README.md

 `hookee` can also be started without a tunnel (removing the dependency on an Internet connection).
 Using the `--no-tunnel` flag only starts `hookee`'s server, allowing responses to be mocked locally.
 This can be particularly useful when service discovery is done through a proxy service (ex.
-[HAProxy](https://www.haproxy.org/), [Envoy](https://www.envoyproxy.io/), etc.), meaning we can tell `hookee` to start on the port of an expected downstream, thus intercepting requests to that service to provide our own responses in an isolated environment, very useful for rapid local development, cluster testing, and more.
+[HAProxy](https://www.haproxy.org/), [Envoy](https://www.envoyproxy.io/), etc.), meaning you can tell `hookee` to start on the port of an expected downstream, thus intercepting requests to that service to provide your own responses in an isolated environment, very useful for rapid local development, cluster testing, and more.

 ```sh